A service animal must wear a vest.

 Therapy dogs are often pets who have received training to ensure that they behave appropriately in institutional settings such as hospitals or senior center.
 Therapy dogs are not trained to perform a specific task for an individual with a disability.

 Emotional support animals are animals that eliminate or lessen the symptoms of an individual’s disability simply by being in their owner’s presence.
 Emotional support animals are not limited to dogs and these animals have not been trained to perform a specific task for their owner.
-Read more about the differences between emotional support animals and service animals here.
+Read our Service Animal or Emotional Support Animal: What's the Difference? page to learn more.

 Psychiatric service animals are trained to perform specific tasks that assist individuals with disabilities to detect the onset of psychiatric episodes and ameliorate their effects.
 Tasks performed by psychiatric service dogs may include reminding the handler to take medicine, providing safety checks or room searches for persons with PTSD, interrupting self-mutilation, and removing disoriented individuals from dangerous situations.